 How does great innovation truly happen?
 This question often kicks off discussions on innovation, with many expecting the classic tale of a visionary entrepreneur sparking a revolution.
 However, this idealized notion of a sudden “big bang” innovation can be problematic, leading to either a sense of resignation or a rush into monumental projects that often yield little.
 In reality, even disruptive innovation typically progresses incrementally, building upon past efforts and grounded in existing conditions.(more…)

 That innovation units created within large organizations have a difficult life is not new.
 Most of them disappear after three years on average, because after the euphoric start, they fail to become part of the life of the organization.
 But those that survive are not out of the woods yet, because they are caught between a top management that demands “more disruption” and an organization that, through its budgetary and control processes, removes any chance for a disruptive project to see the light of day.
 Getting out of this difficult situation requires being very clear about what “disruptive” means, and understanding the real nature of innovation.(more…)

 We live in a world of uncertainty and disruptions.
 To survive in this world, organizations should be agile.
 The word Agility is now everywhere.
 This would be the miracle solution to lack of innovation as it emerges every six months.
 But this is not the case.
-Agility is not what your organization needs.
+Agility is not what your organization needs for innovation.
 Let’s see why.

 There is a paradox in the field of innovation: everyone is in favor of it, I never meet a manager who explains to me that he does not want to innovate, quite the contrary; They all want to innovate.
 And yet in most companies, innovation is blocked.
 An important cause of this paradox lies in a conflict of commitment between the present and the future.
 Let’s look at it in more detail.